Nov. 18, 2024

 Hi Bakers,

-It's pie season and everyone needs to know how to make a pie crust everyone will love.
-It’s tender, buttery and unbelievably gluten-free!
-Here is my recipe that you can use to make all of your pumpkin, apple, and pecan pies and tarts and galettes too.
+It's pie season, and you need to know how to make a pie crust everyone will love.
+It’s tender, buttery, and unbelievably gluten-free!
+I use this recipe to make all of my pies, plus tarts and galettes too.
 Your guests will have no idea it’s gluten-free!
-This recipe does contain milk powder (in the flour) and whey protein. #shorts
+This recipe contains butter, milk powder (in the flour), and whey protein, so it's not dairy-free.
+If you have trouble finding any of the ingredients, you can easily find them online.
+I hope you love it as much as I do and feel more confident making pies this holiday season!
+Enjoy! ~Carolyn

 My Favorite Gluten-Free Pie Crust